dancmc/InstaClone/README.txt

 - It takes an ArrayList of Photo objects
 - It supports both LinearLayout and GridLayout, all you have to do is call recyclerview.setLayoutManager(llm or glm) on the recyclerview the adapter is attached to
 - Can set a header using adapter.setHeader (think of the Profile tab in the official Instagram app - the top part scrolls with the photo list)
+    - you should bind all the views in your header view before putting in the adapter

 Miscellaneous Utility Methods